kevogil/charity-funding-predictor/README.md

     <ul>Neurons: 16 units in 1st, 10 units in 2nd, 8 units in 3rd</ul>
     <ul>Output function: Sigmoid</ul>
     <ul>Epochs: 200</ul>

+    The "Organization" column was dropped from the dataset as my initial suspicion was that it may have been causing confusion in the model.

     This resulted in 72.5% of the model's predictions aligning to the true values.